cer/event-sourcing-examples/README.md

 ```

 This will build a Spring Boot jar in each of the `*-service` directories.

-If you want you can run the tests using `gradle build```.
+You can also run the tests using `gradle build`.
-However, to run the tests you need to set some environment variables.
+However, you must set some environment variables.

 First, you need to tell the query side code how to connect to MongoDB: